 Menopause may cause a slow shrinking of endometriosis growths and an end to symptoms of the condition.
-But symptoms may continue for some people due to hormone therapy.
+However, symptoms may continue for some people due to hormone therapy.

 Menopause causes the body to stop producing as much estrogen.
 As endometriosis is an estrogen-dependent, chronic condition, symptoms typically disappear after a person goes through menopause.